moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * Explain the difference between synchronous and asynchronous functions.
 * What is event loop?
   * What is the difference between call stack and task queue?
+* What is the difference between undeclared and undefined ?

 #### Testing Questions: